alx3apps/jgit-buildnumber/README.md

 ###Store raw buildnumber parts in MANIFEST.MF file

-In this case extracted buildnumber parts are stored in manifest as is, read from there on startup ([example](https://github.com/alx3apps/ctz-utils/blob/master/src/main/java/ru/concerteza/util/version/CtzVersionUtils.java)) and composed into buildnumber.
+In this case extracted buildnumber parts are stored in manifest as is, and may be read from there on startup and composed into buildnumber.

 Plugin config: